 Scheme of Delegation The Scheme of Delegation was reviewed as part of the remit of the Reviewing Governance Task and Finish Group during 2021/22.
 The Group concluded that the current Officer Scheme of Delegation continued to be fit for purpose, and therefore no recommendation for changes were given.

-Members' Register of Interests The Local Government (Democracy) (Wales) Act 2013 places a requirement on the Authority to publish the current Members' Register of Interests on the Authority's website.
-It is the responsibility of each Authority Member to keep their record of personal interests up to date and to report on any changes in a timely manner.
+Members' The Local Government (Democracy) (Wales) Act 2013 places Register of a requirement on the Authority to publish the current Interests Members' Register of Interests on the Authority's website.
+It is the responsibility of each Authority Member to keep their It is the responsibility of each Authority Member to keep their record of personal interests up to date and to report on any changes in a timely manner.
 Nonetheless, the Member Services Officer sends each Member a copy of their current record after each AGM of the Authority, and requests that they be reviewed and updated if required.